bazelbuild/bazel/site/docs/mobile-install.md

 ### Performance

 In general, `bazel mobile-install` results in a 4x to 10x speedup of building and installing large apps after a small change.

-We computed the following numbers for a few Google products:
+The following numbers were computed for a few Google products:

 <img src="/assets/mobile-install-performance.svg"/>